 The scientist ran down into his basement, splashing down into the dirty water that filled it.

 “Dig, break that wall in.”
 The scientist screamed.
-As from the top of the stairs the leader of the Ratmen leant in.
+As from the top of the stairs, the leader of the Ratmen leaned in.

 “They come, not long.”

-“This was once my home, and in a way yours too.
-But we must leave now, to a new home, a new adventure.
+“This was once my home and in a way, yours too.
+But we must leave now for a new home, a new adventure.
 As a scientist’s unknowns are as exciting as they are scary, and I am sorry you must take this journey with me, but I am glad it is you I get to do it with.
 Follow my light, and we may just survive.”
-The scientist said as he waved his hands and an orb of light floated above him.
+The scientist said as he waved his hands, and an orb of light floated above him.

-He gave one last look back to his tower, then he turned and leapt into the river.
-The Ratmen following suit, taking with them what they could.
+He gave one last look back to his tower, then he turned and leaped into the river.
+The Ratmen followed suit, taking with them what they could.

 The townsfolk found their way down into the basement in time to watch the last of them leap into the river and for the distant light to fade away.